 In developing countries, millions of small and medium-sized enterprises (SMEs) don't have access to capital to grow their business.
 The unmet demand for financing from smallholder farmers is estimated at US$170 billion in sub-Saharan Africa, South and South-East Asia, and Latin America.

 Another compelling challenge is the growing number of young people looking for work.
 Today’s young generation is the largest ever - estimated at 1.2 billion.
 A significant percentage of them live in rural areas.
 In Africa alone, 10 to 12 million young people enter the labour market every year.
 They need opportunities and an alternative to migration.

 Investing in rural SMEs and agri-businesses is essential to spur productivity, improve incomes and livelihoods and importantly create jobs, in particular for the youth.

 An innovative impact fund

 This impact fund proposes an innovative approach for attracting much needed capital to rural areas and to underserved segments of agribusiness value chains in developing countries.
 In particular it catalyses blended capital and provides technical assistance to investees through a dedicated facility.

 The objective is to mobilise EUR 200 million from public and private investors over the next ten years.
-It is estimated that some 700,000 households would benefit from ABC Fund interventions.
-The EU/ACP have committed EUR 45 million, Luxembourg EUR 5 million and AGRA EUR 4.5 million to the fund.
+It is estimated that some 900,000 households would benefit from ABC Fund interventions.

 The ABC Fund benefits from a unique pipeline of projects.
 Building on their unique portfolios of programmes, IFAD and AGRA work with the fund manager to identify attractive and impactful investments in promising SMEs.